alihassanijr/TorchKMeans/README.md

-# TorchKMeans
+# Torch-based K-Means
-A torch-based implementation of K-Means and K-Means++
+A torch-based implementation of K-Means, MiniBatch K-Means, K-Means++ and more with customizable distance metrics, and similarity-based clustering.

 ## Notes
 Please note that this repository is still in WIP phase, but feel free to jump in.

-The goal is to reach the fastest and cleanest implementation of K-Means, K-Means++ and Mini-Batch K-Means using PyTorch only, so that we can benefit all the CUDA greatness.
+The goal is to reach the fastest and cleanest implementation of K-Means, K-Means++ and Mini-Batch K-Means using PyTorch for CUDA-enabled clustering.

 Here's the progress so far: